Holindauer/miniBlockChain/README.md

 2. The curve points add to the curve point representaiton of the private key within the merkel tree for the sender public key provided.

+3. If the zk-proof is valid, the proof will be stored.
+Subsequest proofs for the same sender will not allow this proof to be used again.
+This is to not allow for replay attacks by using the same proof again.

-3. The sender has sufficient funds for sending the specified transactiona amount.
+4. The sender has sufficient funds for sending the specified transactiona amount.

 If these are all true, the client decision is to validate and a request for consensus is sent to the network.
 If the majority comes back as yes, the account balances are updated in the merkel tree and a new block is written to the chain.